atomisthq/docs/README.md

 [atomist-web-sdm][] and published to [https://docs.atomist.services/][docs-staging].

-If the the staging deployment is approved, the site is "published" to [https://docs.atomist.com/][atomist-doc].
+If the staging deployment is approved, the site is "published" to [https://docs.atomist.com/][atomist-doc].

 [atomist-web-sdm]: https://github.com/atomist/atomist-web-sdm